ossrs/srs-docs/src/pages/faq-srs-stack.md

 * [Unavailable After Installation](#unavailable-after-installation): Error prompt after installation, or Redis not ready.
 * [Difference Between SRS Restream and OBS Restream](#difference-between-srs-restream-and-obs-restream): The difference between SRS multi-platform re-streaming and OBS re-streaming plugin.
 * [How SRS Re-streams to Custom Platforms](#how-srs-restreams-to-custom-platforms): How SRS multi-platform re-streaming pushes to custom live platforms.
-* [Why and how to limit the bitrate of virtual live events](#why-and-how-to-limit-the-bitrate-of-virtual-live-events): Why and how to limit the bitrate of virtual live events.
+* [Why and How to Limit the Bitrate of Virtual Live Events](#why-and-how-to-limit-the-bitrate-of-virtual-live-events): Why and how to limit the bitrate of virtual live events.
+* [How to Setup the Font Style for AI Transcript](#how-to-setup-the-font-style-for-ai-transcript): How to set up the font style for AI transcript.
 * [How to Replace FFmpeg](#how-to-replace-ffmpeg): How to replace the FFmpeg in SRS Stack with a custom version.
 * [Installation of SRS is Very Slow](#installation-of-srs-is-very-slow): Overseas aaPanel installation is very slow, access to Alibaba Cloud image is too slow.
 * [How to Install the Latest SRS Stack](#how-to-install-the-latest-srs-stack): Manually install aaPanel plugin, install the latest plugin.